Last updated on January 1st, 2020 at 09:59 pm

-Margaret Thatcher mused, “Plan your work for today and every day, then work your plan.”
-Successful dreamers follow this theory to stay focused on the next action steps they need to take to move them closer to their dream.
+Former UK prime minister Margaret Thatcher once mused, “Plan your work for today and every day, then work your plan.”
+Successful dream achievers follow the same theory to make their big dream come true.

-1. Show me where I could have been more effective today.
+1. Show me where I could have been more productive today.

 2. Show me where I could have been more conscious today.

-3. Show me where I could have been a better [fill in blank with your dream — photographer, product launch expert, parent in the American Dream, frugal planner, publisher author, top blogger, travel blogger, life coach, etc.]
+3. Show me where I could have been a better [fill in the blank with your dream– a top photographer, a product launch expert, living the American Dream, a published author, a wealthy influential blogger, a world traveler, a motivational speaker, etc.]

 4. Show me where I could have been more loving today.